 Each university boasts many clubs that you can join.
 During orientation week, your university may hold a “clubs day” or “clubs week” to showcase its variety of clubs to you.
 Consider joining a club.
-It opens up many opportunities for you to network, make friends and learn new skills.
+It offers many opportunities for you to network, make friends and learn new skills.

 Examples of the types of clubs on campuses include a hip-hop club, student law association, Amnesty International and Shinerama.
 Student groups may also include hobby or interest-based associations, such as clubs related to Harry Potter, photography, chess or juggling.
 Many of the clubs on campus are created by a group of students who share a similar interest.